Twenty-one days of daily Bible-based devotional

 Reflection questions

-Are there ways that we perceive others as more capable or spiritually superior,
+Are there ways that we perceive others as more capable or spiritually superior to us?
+How can we help each other to overcome the tendency to underestimate our potential?

 What might the story of the boy offering his small lunch to Jesus teach us about the